 Characteristics of Excellence in Undergraduate Research

-The Characteristics of Excellence in Undergraduate Research (COEUR) summarizes best practices that support and sustain highly effective undergraduate research environments.
-The report is organized into sections corresponding to various functions or units of a typical college or university campus.
-Whenever the term undergraduate research, scholarship, or creative inquiry appears, it is inclusive of all disciplines.
+The Characteristics of Excellence in Undergraduate Research (COEUR) is a summary of best practices that support and sustain highly effective undergraduate research environments.
+This document is organized into sections that correspond to various functions or units of a typical college or university campus.
+Whenever the term undergraduate research, scholarship or creative inquiry is used throughout this document, we are being inclusive of all disciplines.
 In CUR’s experience, successful programs exhibit many of the characteristics enumerated in this document.
-Further, many of the characteristics described overlap and are important elements in an integrated, synergistic approach to enhancing undergraduate research.
+Further, many of the characteristics described in this document overlap and are important elements in an integrated, synergistic approach to enhancing undergraduate research.

 The first edition of COEUR was developed in 2011 and published in 2012.
 The contributing authors were Roger Rowlett, Linda Blockus, and Susan Larson.